Chart Color Schemes

 Whyalla Jenkins shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 The area's university qualification rate is 19.2%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees are the most common at 14.4%, followed by postgraduate qualifications (3.2%) and graduate diplomas (1.6%).
-Vocational credentials are prevalent, with 41.4% of residents aged 15+ holding them - advanced diplomas (8.2%) and certificates (33.2%).
-Educational participation is high, with 28.8% of residents currently enrolled in formal education.
+Bachelor degrees are the most common, at 14.4%, followed by postgraduate qualifications (3.2%) and graduate diplomas (1.6%).
+Vocational credentials are prevalent among residents aged 15 and above, with 41.4% holding such qualifications.
+Advanced diplomas account for 8.2% while certificates make up 33.2%.

 Frequently Asked Questions - Education